-Chop Saw vs Miter Saw Overview
+Chop Saw vs. Miter Saw Overview

-Chop Saw vs Miter Saw Differences
+Chop Saw vs. Miter Saw Differences

-Chop saw’s blade can only be use to cut straight up and down line in cutting, while the miter saw’s blade can be spin, angled and tilted as its axis can swivel.
-If you look at the appearances, chop saw is bigger and more powerful than a miter saw.
+Chop saw’s blade can only be used to cut straight up and down the line in cutting, while the miter saw’s blade can be spin, angled, and tilted as its axis can swivel.
+If you look at the appearances, a chop saw is bigger and more powerful than a miter saw.